Click the FAQ's below to view relevant answers.

 Every person who erects, posts or affixes any notice or advertisement that refers to an election shall:

-Any notice which is posted pursuant to the Elections Act may be posted or affixed to any public building or structure by any means, provided that it can be removed as required.
+Any notice that is posted pursuant to the Elections Act may be posted or affixed to any public building or structure by any means, provided that it can be removed as required.

 There are four political parties registered in Yukon: